naninovel/docs/docs/api/index.md

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name">Count</span> | Int32 | Number of line breaks to add.
+<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID">Count</span> | Int32 | Number of line breaks to add.
 wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
 Derived actions could (or could not) use this parameter. if | String | A `Naninovel.Actions.ConditionalFlow` expression, controlling whether this action should execute.
 See `@if` action for the expression syntax reference.